Skip to content

 To view a report, go to the Reports module and click on the “View” button next to the desired report.

-• Using the filter input at the top can help you to find the report that you are looking for.
+• Using the filter input at the top can help you find the report you are looking for.

 Reports Settings Option